blamouche/notimetowaste/README.md

 [![Logo](icons/logo.png)](https://blamouche.github.io/efficientmeeting/)

-# Efficient Meeting Pattern - EMP  *v0.1*
+# Efficient Meeting Pattern - EMP  *v0.2*

 ## Why?

+> 90 percent of employees feel meetings are "costly" and "unproductive"

+"Status" meetings are a *waste of time* and *extremely costly* for the company.

+    A 1-hour meeting with 4 people = 4 hours spent
+    An all-hands meeting of 2 hours with 40 people = 80 hours = 10 days spent

-The Efficient Meeting Pattern aims to reduce by four times the time spent on "reporting" meetings, which are the "cancer" of our organizations.
+**The Efficient Meeting Pattern aims to reduce by four times the time spent on "status" meetings**

 ## How does it work?